• Skip to primary navigation

 Accommodations in Banff - Feature

-Plan a longer trip to Banff!
+Plan a LONGER trip to Banff!

 (Well, perhaps the Grinch wouldn’t.
 But Banff isn’t Whoville.
 Moving on!)

-The Best Accommodations in Banff, Alberta
+Where to Stay: Accommodations in Banff, Alberta

-You Google something such as ‘the best hotels in Banff’, and not shockingly you’re flooded with a list of Banff hotels – each more beautiful than the last.
+There are plenty of hotels in Banff to choose from – but sometimes, the more choices of places to stay, the more difficult it is to decide.
+For example, you Google a term such as ‘the best hotels in Banff, Canada’, and not shockingly, you’re flooded with a list of options – each more beautiful than the last.
 But which ones are using some creative photo-shop skills?
-Or snapping pictures of that one, newly renovated room that almost no one gets to stay in?
+Or snapping pictures of that one newly renovated room that almost no one gets to stay in?

-Here’s our list of where to stay in Banff, according to budget:
+Here’s our list of where to stay in Banff (according to budget):

 Fairmont Banff Springs (Luxury)